tedhabermann/publink/README.rst

 	# Note comma separated text string with no spaces
 	terms = "PAD-US,Protected Areas Database of the United States"

-	# Search xDD for DOI mentions of two DOIs
+	# Search xDD for DOI mentions of two titles
 	search = publink.search_xdd(
 		terms, account_for_spaces=True
 		)